California State University, Dominguez Hills: Rankings

-The Equal Opportunity Project ranked CSUDH 4 on the Overall Mobility Index, Business Insider ranked CSUDH 14 on Colleges with the Best Return on investment (ROI), and U.S. News & World Report, LendEDU.com 5 & 11 Lowest Student Debt.

 Leo F. Cain Library and Gerth Archives

 CSUDH opened its Library South Wing to the Leo F. Cain University Library in 2010.
 The expansion was honored with a Best of 2010 Award for Architectural Design from the California Construction journal and a 2011 Project Achievement Award from the Construction Management Association of America.

 The library houses the Donald R. and Beverly Gerth Archives and Special Collections, home to the CSUDH archives, digital and special collections, rare books, and the official archives of the California State University system.
 Among the collections maintained at the Gerth Archives are: